Insurance & Payment

 - Payment plan with CareCredit: If you need financial assistance to cover your dental treatment, CareCredit provides interest-free loans with no deposit requirements and no annual fee.
 A payment schedule will be provided to you by CareCredit, and you must make arrangements directly with them to have your treatment covered.

 Scheduling an appointment: Existing patients should call, email, or drop in with any dental concerns.
-Even if you only have a quick question, try to call ahead so we can set up a free 15-minute consultation.
+Even if you only have a quick question, try to call ahead so we can set up a 15-minute consultation.